For Active Roles 7.4.3 and later

-For steps on integrating Microsoft Azure with Active Roles 7.2 so that Active Roles can create and edit objects, please see Part 1.
+For steps on integrating Microsoft Azure with the Active Roles Administration Service so that Active Roles can create and edit objects, please see Part 1.

 - Log into the Azure Portal.